aaiken1/fin-data-analysis-text/_sources/chapters/2_0_git.md

 Or, my fake student page I use to test our workflow: <https://github.com/aaiken1student/>.

 Let's start by creating a **repository** for your main page. **Repos** are like folders.
-Each lab, exam, and project for this course will have it's own repo.
+Each lab, exam, and project for this course will have its own repo.
 You can create your own as well.
+The DataCamp **Intro to GitHub Concepts** course (Chapters 1-2) covers navigating the GitHub website and creating repositories if you want a more detailed walkthrough.

 Go to the upper-left of your main Github.com page and **click on the green button**.
 That icon is the repo icon.